fylgja/site/src/components/flex-grid.md

 <details class="faq-panel"><summary>Why is there a hyphen before some classes?</summary>

-Some classes are modifier classes.
-And we wanted to have different naming, to separate them from normal CSS class naming.
+Some classes are modifier classes, and we wanted to have different naming, to separate them from normal CSS class naming.

 In the upcoming framework you will see a little more of this.